Ferencvárosi TC–Újpest FC rivalry: Title-races

-Ferencváros and Újpest have finished in the top 2 of the Hungarian League simultaneously 19 times. Újpest have won the championship above Ferencváros 10 times, while Ferencváros won the league with Újpest as runners-up on 9 occasions.
+Ferencváros and Újpest have finished in the top 2 of the Hungarian League simultaneously 19 times. Újpest have won the championship over Ferencváros 10 times, while Ferencváros won the league with Újpest as runners-up on 9 occasions.

-In 1927 Ferencváros finished 7 points above runners-up Újpest, in the first ever title-race between the two clubs.
-In 1930 Újpest won their first ever National Title, as they beat out Ferencváros by 2 points.
+In 1927, Ferencváros finished 7 points above runners up Újpest, in the first ever title-race between the two clubs.
+In 1930, Újpest won their first ever National Title, as they beat out Ferencváros by 2 points.

-In 1934 Ferencváros finished 2 points above Újpest to win their 13th national championship.
-The following year Újpest sough revenge, as they too finished 2 points above their biggest rivals.
-In 1938 Ferencváros finished 3 points above UTE to win the league.
-The following season the clubs were separated by just one point, as Újpest won their fifth national title.

-In 1941 Ferencváros won the league 12 points clear off of Újpest, to officially overtake MTK in the amount of national titles.
+In 1934, Ferencváros finished 2 points above Újpest to win their 13th national championship.
+The following year, Újpest sough revenge, as they too finished two points above their biggest rivals.
+In 1938, Ferencváros finished three points above UTE to win the league.
+The following season, the clubs were separated by just one point, as Újpest won their fifth national title.
+In 1941, Ferencváros won the league 12 points clear off of Újpest, officially overtaking MTK in the amount of national titles.

-In 1960 Újpest finished 5 points above Ferencváros in the first post-WW2 title-race between the two.

-In 1967 Ferencváros won their 20th league-title, after finishing 8 points above Újpest.
-The following season, Ferencváros repeated this feat, this time finishing 1 point above Újpest.
+In 1960 Újpest finished five points above Ferencváros in the first post-WW2 title-race between the two.
+In 1967, Ferencváros won their 20th league title, after finishing eight points above Újpest.
+The following season, Ferencváros repeated this feat, this time finishing one point above Újpest.